redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a POST request to /follow_requests/<int:request_id>/deny/, replacing <int:request_id> with the numeric identifier of the follow request.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint to decline follow requests.
+ - Do not use this endpoint if you are not the recipient of the follow request.

 #### Response:
 On success, the follow request's status is updated to "DENIED", and the endpoint redirects (HTTP 302) with a message indicating the request was denied.